 The recently released The State of Wearables in the Workplace survey, conducted by the Corporate Health & Wellness Association provides readers a unique glimpse into how employers currently use and think about wearable devices in the workplace.

-“We are thrilled to offer a snapshot of the employer use of wearable devices right now,” said Renée-Marie Stephano, President of the CHWA.
-“This information is a great tool for any player involved in wearable devices, from the wellness manger tasked with creating and fostering the program to the manufacturer who needs to know what employers need.”
+"We are thrilled to offer a snapshot of the employer use of wearable devices right now," said Rene-Marie Stephano, President of the CHWA.
+"This information is a great tool for any player involved in wearable devices, from the wellness manager tasked with creating and fostering the program to the manufacturer who needs to know what employers need."